jazzybones-www/jazzybones-www.github.io/root/blog/2024/06/14/0-comma.md

 of 81:64, 5-limit gives a ratio of 5:4, and 12tet gives a ratio approximately 14
-cents above 5:4. for various scientific and mathematical reasons that we really don't have time for, 5:4 is pretty much definitively the correct ratio. major thirds are one of the most important ratios in all of music, so the fact that 12tet, the universal standard in western music today gets it wrong by a whole 14 cents is crazy to me.
+cents above 5:4. for various scientific and mathematical reasons that we really don't have time for, 5:4 is pretty much definitively the correct ratio. major thirds are one of the most important intervals in all of music, so the fact that 12tet, the universal standard in western music today gets it wrong by a whole 14 cents is crazy to me.
 Pythagorean tuning gets it even worse with a whole 22 cents sharp. this specific interval has been a major point of criticism for both